-"A sleepy uninteresting town", Guantanamo is also described by Carlo Gebler [Driving through Cuba, Simon & Schuster, 1990] as "depressing with miserable one-storey houses".
+"A sleepy uninteresting town".
+Guantanamo is also described by Carlo Gebler [Driving through Cuba, Simon & Schuster, 1990] as "depressing with miserable one-storey houses".

 For others, the mixed origins of its population whose majority descend from Jamaican settlers (lots here speak English) and Haitian immigrants (called franceses) make this Cuban town a place truly apart.